 What types of American radio stations are people listening to?

-So, if we can’t pinpoint the most listened to radio station in the US, what can we do?
+What can we do if we can’t pinpoint the most listened-to radio station in the US?

 Well, we can always look at what kind of shows Americans are listening to in their spare time.